 Represented The Lubrizol Corporation in its appeal from an adverse ruling in a patent interference action filed before the Patent & Trademark Office.
 Case affirmed.

 Panaras v.
-Liquid Carbonic and CBI (Northern District of Illinois and Seventh Circuit Court of Appeals)
+Liquid Carbonic and CBI (N.D.
+Ill. and 7th Cir.
+Ct. of Appeals)

 Represented Liquid Carbonic Industries and CBI Industries in an ERISA and breach of contract action.
 Case dismissed.
 Argued appeal.
 District court decision affirmed on appeal.

 Locke v.
-Farley and Fruit of the Loom (Northern District of Illinois)
+Farley and Fruit of the Loom (N.D.
+Ill.)

 Represented William Farley and Fruit of the Loom's other officers and directors in securities fraud class action.
 Case settled on favorable terms after completion of discovery.